California red-legged frog: Description

 R. draytonii is a moderate to large (4.4–14 cm) frog.
 It is the biggest native frog species in the western United States.
 The back is a brown, grey, olive, or reddish color, with black flecks and dark, irregular, light-centered blotches, and is coarsely granular.
 A dark mask with a whitish border occurs above the upper jaw, and black and red or yellow mottling is in the groin.
 The lower abdomen and the undersides of its hind legs are normally red.
-The male can be recognized by its large fore limbs, thumbs, and webbing.
-Only a portion of the toes are webbed, and it uses vocal sacs to grunt during breeding season.
+The male can be recognized by its large forelimbs, thumbs, and webbing.
+Only a portion of the toes are webbed, and it uses vocal sacs to grunt during the breeding season.
 The juvenile frog has more pronounced dorsal spotting, and may have yellow, instead of red, markings on the undersides of the hind legs.
 A characteristic feature of the red-legged frog is its dorsolateral fold, visible on both sides of the frog, extending roughly from the eye to the hip.
 R. draytonii looks very similar to the northern red-legged frog.